Skip to main content

 Overview

-The phases of incident response:
+The phases of an incident response includes:

 Preparation